hzeller/txtempus/README.md

 to astronomic time.
 These are currently not set, but usually clocks are fine with it.

+Some time stations also phase-modulate their carrier, txtempus does not.

 ### Installation

 Each set-up will be different.
 In my case, I need my DCF77 radio watch getting set over night.
-So I built this watch holder that presents the watch upright while the antenna (in the wristband) is close to the 'transmission coil'.
-The Raspberry Pi Zero W runs ntpd, PLL locking the system time to various stratum 1 NTP servers.
-This particular watch only checks the radio twice a day at 2am and 3am (because these are the typical daylight saving switching times), so there is a cron-job that runs `txtempus` around these times.
+So I built this watch holder that presents the watch upright while the antenna (in the wristband) is close to the 'transmission coil' that is lying flat on the Pi.
+The bottom of the 3D printed case is filled with lead shot in epoxy to provide a stable base.
+The Raspberry Pi Zero W runs ntpd, PLL locking the system time to various stratum 1 NTP servers keeping it at atomic time within ±50ms.
+This particular watch only checks the radio twice a day at 2am and 3am, so there is a cron-job that runs `txtempus` around these times for a few minutes.

 watch holder             | ... with watch
 -------------------------|------------------------------